 - Install the new filter with the arrow pointing toward the furnace to keep damage from happening.

-Flat filters ought to be replaced monthly, while pleated filters should work about three months.
-You may also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter sooner.

 To make the procedure easier in the future, draw with a permanent marker on your heater housing or ductwork to show the airflow direction and filter size.